Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Bibliography Example:

-Next, identify the title of the film.
+Identify the title of the film next.

 List the title in italics, followed by a period.
 Capitalize all important words, including the first words of the title and subtitle.
+Because this title ends with a question mark, you do not need to include a period.

 Bibliography Example: